Best Dog Clippers | The Top Rated Hair Trimmers

 Oster A5 Two Speed Grooming Clipper

-In order to make quick work of thick fur, you will want to make sure you have enough top speed power.
+In order to make quick work of though fur, you will want to make sure you have enough top speed power.

 This model features a top speed at 4,000 spm but also gives you the control to go to lower speeds to prevent the clippers from getting hot and burning your dog – great for longer use applications.

 In addition, when using dog trimmers on thick hair, you will need to stop often and clean the blades or they will get very hot.
 This unit comes with a blade brush for just that purpose.

 And, be sure you buy some additional blade lube.
 Keeping your blades lubed is key to prevent overheating.

 You probably will want to buy some additional blades to go with this unit.

-If you are buying dog clippers for thick fur, you will want to start with some larger combs first, then use a smaller comb or blade to finish your trim work.
+If you are buying dog clippers for tough fur, you will want to start with some larger combs first, then use a smaller comb or blade to finish your trim work.

-Here are the technical specs for why we love this choice as the best clippers for thick coats:
+Here are the technical specs for why we love this choice as the best clippers for tough coats:

 Best Rated For Finishing Work & Cordless